eXpOSNitc/expos-docs/docs/faq.md

     the calling application program invoking the system call.
-Since the MIPS machine is simulated, your code has access to its memory, registers etc. Thus you can implement the system call, put return values in appropriate memory locations on the simulated MIPS machine and transfer control back to the calling program. </p>
+Since the MIPS machine is simulated, your code has access to its memory, registers etc. Thus you can implement the system call, put return values in appropriate memory locations on the simulated MIPS machine and transfer control back to the calling program.

-    <p>In eXpOS, the OS and the application programs run in the same machine as is the case in real
-    systems.
-The compromise made in achieving this goal was to make the machine “unreal” and the OS simple enough so that additional complexity is manageable for a short term project. </p>
+    In eXpOS, the OS and the application programs run in the same machine as is the case in real systems.
+The compromise made in achieving this goal was to make the machine “unreal” and the OS simple enough so that additional complexity is manageable for a short term project.

 ??? question "12.
 What is the difference between eXpOS and XOS?"
-    <p><a href="http://xosnitc.github.io/" target="_blank">XOS</a> is an earlier version of this project.
+    <a href="http://xosnitc.github.io/" target="_blank">XOS</a> is an earlier version of this project.
-    XOS did not support blocking system calls.</p>
+    XOS did not support blocking system calls.

-    <p> This means that a process will never do a context switch while it is running in the kernel mode.
+    This means that a process will never do a context switch while it is running in the kernel mode.
     However eXpOS, system calls may block in the kernel mode and other processes could be scheduled.
-    The version of XSM provided with eXpOS has the necessary hardware support for doing this.</p>
+    The version of XSM provided with eXpOS has the necessary hardware support for doing this.

-    <p> The addition of this single feature makes the eXpOS substantially more complex than XOS.
-This is
-    because a blocked process might have made partial updates to some OS data structures before blocking and a newly scheduled process, while executing in the kernel mode, must be careful not to modify these data structures and leave the OS in an inconsistent state. </p>
+    The addition of this single feature makes the eXpOS substantially more complex than XOS.
+This is because a blocked process might have made partial updates to some OS data structures before blocking and a newly scheduled process, while executing in the kernel mode, must be careful not to modify these data structures and leave the OS in an inconsistent state.

-    <p> Apart from the above feature, eXpOS adds support for semaphores, shared memory, file locking etc.
+    Apart from the above feature, eXpOS adds support for semaphores, shared memory, file locking etc.
     There is also limited multi-user support.
-However, the additional complexity introduced by these features is minor. </p>
+However, the additional complexity introduced by these features is minor.

 ??? question "13.
 How do I write OS code and load the OS in the eXpOS system?"